BitPaw/PXUltima/README.md

 |ARM32| :x:  | :x: |:x: |
 |ARM64| :x:  | :x: |:x: |

 > I do not own any Apple device nor ARM based CPU systems.
-They can not be testet by my right now.
+They can not be testet by me right now.

 ## Supported Formats
 <table>